MicrosoftDocs/power-pages-docs/power-pages-docs/guidance/integrate-pva.md

 The following steps will specify if the chatbot will be visible on all pages of the site or only on specific pages.
 If both a website and webpages are specified, visibility on the website will take precedence.

+> [!NOTE]
+> Once you specify relationships to either the website or the webpage records, you will be unable to remove the association and will need delete and recreate the **bot consumer** record and re-establish the relationships.

 ### Add chatbot to website

 1. Select the **Related** tab, select **Websites**.